miohtama/opsec/source/team/index.rst

 **Sensitive data access by administrators is limited?** Yes / No / Not applicable

-Administrative access often implies being able to view user private data.
+Administrative access often implies the ability to view users’ private data.

-When the team members access private data, the access is limited in a way that the sensitive information is not exposed unless necessary for performing the work.
-For example, social security numbers are not viewable among normal data, unless the administrator chooses to explicitly show it.
+When team members access private data, the access is limited in a way such that sensitive information is not exposed unless necessary for performing work.
+For example, social security numbers are not viewable among normal data unless the administrator chooses to explicitly show them.

 See also: ref:`Authorization and permission framework`.